Charles Stewart Drewry

 (See photo and burial entry in Julia's page.)

-The two pictures below show BSA 20hp Rail cars for the Central Uruguay Railwayand the Salvador Railway Company.
+The two pictures on the right show BSA 20hp Rail cars used by the Central Uruguay Railway and the Salvador Railway Company.

-The adverts on the right claim that the Drewry Car Co supplies "Over Ninety Railways in South America Alone".
+The adverts on the left claim that the Drewry Car Co supplies "Over Ninety Railways in South America Alone".

 People: Harold Jennings Kitchen (from Bermuda Railway Pages)